 Lliam Greguez is a creative arts therapist using music to help hospitalized children improve their physical, mental, and emotional well-being.
-He has been contracted through the entertainment division of enCourageKids Foundation since August 2002.
+He has done this with the support of enCourageKids Foundation since August 2002.
 Everyone calls him Bill the guitarist, a child friendlier title.
 Therapy can be subtle even when profound, and a small smile can be a big thing.

 Lliam's specialty is learning songs in many styles and languages so that when he engages a child they can hear something familiar which creates rapport.
 He uses an acoustic guitar on which the children have put over 400 stickers.
 This makes the child a part of the instrument and the stickers become a useful tool for younger children to explore and to point at for the next song choice.